 In order to investigate whether an association between serum LDL levels and mortality is present the following analytical plan will be used.
 The response variable is survival and the predictor of interest is serum LDL.
 Survival was selected as the response variable because it is of more scientific interest to predict the effect serum LDL has on survival than to predict serum LDL based on survival.
 In order to obtain scientifically relevant results serum LDL levels will be split into the clinically relevant divisions shown at the beginning of this document.
 This should ensure that any associations indicating increased or decreased survival within LDL groups that are observed can easily be translated into potential clinical actions.
 The mean length of survival will then be compared across groups defined by serum LDL levels while adjusting for potential confounders and effect modifiers such as age, gender, weight, medical history, and smoking history.
 If participants are not lost to follow-up regression analysis can also be used to describe the relationship between serum LDL and survival.
 If participants are lost to follow-up Kaplan Meir methods will be used to account for censoring of data and survival probabilities will be compared across the groups defined by serum LDL levels.

+Performed analysis that are vaild (2) It is scientifically more pleasing to condition on LDL levels and to summarize the survival

+distribution, if only because the serum LDL measurements must occur earlier in time than the

+death.(2)

+Explanation for regression and KM(2)

+Total: 6/10